Rates

 Why pay out of pocket for therapy?

 Choosing to pay privately for therapy offers some unique benefits.
 Because I run a smaller practice and don’t spend time battling with insurance companies, I am able to devote more of my energy and attention to the clients I work with.
-This means I can keep my caseload manageable and focus more fully on your care, rather than spreading myself thin.
+This means I can keep my caseload manageable and focus more fully on your care.

 Paying out of pocket also gives you greater freedom and privacy.
 You won’t need a diagnosis on file with your insurance company, and together we can decide on the type, frequency, and length of sessions that best support your goals—without restrictions from outside systems.